공통영어2 능률 민병천 2과 변형문제

 However, detectives were not careful ____ potential evidence.

-Her idea came ____ her hobby: creating miniatures.
+Her ____ came from her hobby: creating miniatures.

 In 1945,